mobxjs/mobx-angularjs/README.md

 # ng-mobx

 ## MobX connector for Angular 1
-If you're looking for the Angular 2 version version, it's [here](https://github.com/500tech/ng2-mobx) MobX is a modern reactive state management library.
+If you're looking for the Angular 2 version version, it's [here](https://github.com/500tech/ng2-mobx)

+MobX is a modern reactive state management library.

-This simple library connects MobX to Angular 2 components.
+This simple library connects MobX to Angular.

 ## Why use MobX
 The advantages of MobX are: